DDI-Metadata-Builder/ddi-metadata-builder.github.io/README.md

 - improving documentation;
 - suggesting repository integration scenarios.

-  Please use the GitHub issue tracker to report problems or propose new features.
+Please use GitHub issue tracker can be used to report problems or propose new features.

 ---